Teskocf/esx_policejob/README.md

-# esx_policejob - F3 Nativeui menu - more efficient object placer - removed unnecessary features - Drags player with animation also softhandcuff animatino and hardcuff animation
+# esx_policejob - F3 Nativeui menu - more efficient object placer - removed unnecessary features - Drags player with animation also softhandcuff animatino and hardcuff animation - also hardcoded language on german